Sacramento Kings: 2006–2009: Change and transition

-2009–2012: "Here we Rise" period
+2009–2012: Arrival of Tyreke Evans and DeMarcus Cousins

 Despite having the best odds to win the top overall pick in the 2009 NBA draft, the Kings obtained the 4th overall pick, the lowest they could possibly pick, to the outrage of many fans.
 Along with new head coach Paul Westphal, they selected Tyreke Evans.
 With the 23rd pick, they selected Omri Casspi from Israel.

 On April 27, 2010, Evans was the first Sacramento-era player to receive the NBA Rookie of the Year Award.
-Evans also became the 4th player in NBA history, joining Oscar Robertson, Michael Jordan, and LeBron James, to average 20 points, 5 rebounds, and 5 assists per game as a rookie.
+Evans also became the fourth player in NBA history to average 20 points, 5 rebounds, and 5 assists per game as a rookie, joining Oscar Robertson, Michael Jordan, and LeBron James.

 On June 24, 2010, the Kings selected DeMarcus Cousins with the 5th pick of the 2010 NBA draft.
-They also selected Hassan Whiteside, with the 33rd pick of the 2010 NBA draft.
+They also selected Hassan Whiteside with the 33rd pick of the 2010 NBA draft.

 Despite the excellent play of Cousins and Evans, both of whom were front-runners in Rookie of the Year voting and received All-Rookie First Team honors, the Kings still ranked near the bottom of the NBA, going 25–57 in Evans' rookie year, and 24–58 in Cousins' rookie year.
 Much of this was due to the poor fit of the roster around Evans and Cousins, and the uninspired coaching of Westphal.

 The 2010–11 season was marked with uncertainty towards the end of the season.
 Frustrated by the lack of progress towards an arena and dwindling profits from other businesses, the Maloofs sought an immediate relocation of the franchise to Anaheim.
 The move seemed certain towards the end of the year, with Grant Napear and Jerry Reynolds emotionally signing off at the final home game vs. the Los Angeles Lakers.
 But after a vote by the NBA Board of Governors, the relocation effort was ended, to the glee of the fans.